* U.S. Treasury yields dip due to safety buying

 By Medha Singh

-Shares of energy companies were weighed down by an about 1 percent drop in U.S. crude futures to $67.16 on expectations that Saudi Arabia and Russia could pump more crude to compensate for a potential supply shortfall.
+Shares of energy companies were led lower by a near 2 percent drop in U.S. crude futures on expectations that Saudi Arabia and Russia could pump more crude to compensate for a potential supply shortfall.

 Exxon Mobil fell 0.4 percent, while Chevron was down 0.3 percent.
 Halliburton slipped 1.2 percent.